 Next, you must show that the defendant’s actions were the direct cause of your accident and subsequent injuries.
 Lastly, you must establish that you have suffered economic and non-economic harm due to your injuries.

 It is important to note that state law prohibits individuals with “limited tort” insurance from recovering non-economic damages under some circumstances.
-However, Ostroff Injury Law is known for recovering substantial compensation for limited tort clients.
+However, Ostroff Godshall Injury and Accident Lawyers is known for recovering substantial compensation for limited tort clients.

 Recovering Fair Compensation in a Clarion Accident Claim